-Just how much (or how little) festive treats should you be eating this Christmas?
+Just how much of our favourite festive treats should we consume this Christmas?

-With the dark nights starting to draw in and the countdown to Christmas underway, supermarkets everywhere are stocking our favourite Christmas treats that only seem to grace our shelves around the most magical time of year.
-And with the range of Christmas goodies growing each year, it’s really not hard to eat everything in sight on the run-up to the big day.
+With the nights starting to draw in and the countdown to Christmas underway, supermarkets everywhere are stocking our favourite Christmas treats that help to turn the cold winter months into a cosy festive period.
+And with the range of Christmas goodies growing each year, it’s not hard to eat everything in sight on the run-up to the big day.

 Confections of a Chocoholic: Keeping Your Portions Below The Bar